ewdowiak/Sicilian_Translator/presentation/README.md

 ## Selected Low-Resource NMT Sources

 The papers below frame and solve the low-resource NMT problem.
 They provide a good introduction to the topic.
-For a complete list of references, please see [our "Recipe" paper](./Sicilian-Translator_Recipe.pdf)
+For a complete list of references, please see our [`Sicilian-Translator_Recipe.pdf`](./Sicilian-Translator_Recipe.pdf).

 * [Koehn and Knowles (2017)](https://arxiv.org/abs/1706.03872).
 "Six Challenges for Neural Machine Translation."
 * [Sennrich and Zhang (2019)](https://arxiv.org/abs/1905.11901).
 "Revisiting Low-Resource Neural Machine Translation: A Case Study."